-Here you can find several important regulations and documents applicable to Applied Mathematics (AM) students.
+Here you can find important documents, regulations and procedures applicable to Applied Mathematics (AM) students.

-There are specific requirements for getting access to some parts of the AM bachelor programme, for example for the minor in module 9 and 10 and the graduation semester in module 11 and 12.
-If you want to know more about these requirements, please check the current general EER and the programme specific EER for the AM bachelor programme.
+There are specific requirements for getting access to some parts of the AM bachelor programme, for example for the minor in modules 9 and 10 and the graduation semester in modules 11 and 12.
+If you want to know more about these requirements, please check the current EER for the AM bachelor programme.

 Any course is assessed by an exam.
 This exam can consist of a number of tests and varies per course.
 The way in which the tests lead to the exam result is laid down in a test plan for each course.
 This plan is published at least two weeks before the start of the module on the Canvas page.
 Where and when the tests will take place can be found in the module’s timetable.
 Any changes, for example test data, will be made announced on the module’s Canvas page.

 An overview of all the rules concerning assessment can be found in the Education and Examination Regulations (EER), Article 4 – Education and Examination.